 These services include the comprehensive oversight of the resources and collections, both print and nonprint, that are included in the library’s collections.
 Responsibility for use of library resources by minors rests with the parents or guardians.

 The Collection Development Policy is intended to provide guidance within budgetary and space limitations for the evaluation, selection and purchase of collections that meet the diverse needs of the citizens of Davis County.
 This policy exists to serve

 as a guide in the selection of materials and to inform the public about the principles upon which selections are made.

 Community, Neutrality and the Library

-Recognizing that the Library can purchase only a small fraction of the materials published, the Davis County Library Board of Directors has established the following policies in order to:
+Recognizing that the Library can purchase only a small fraction of the items produced, the Davis County Library Board of Directors has established the following policies in order to:

 - Contribute to fulfilling the mission and roles of the Library, as established by the Board of Directors;

 - Provide principles and standards for assisting the Director and staff in designing collection development plans and procedures;

 - Guide the Director and staff members in the selection of items for acquisition efficiently and effectively and;